Polar Orbit vs Sun Synchronous Orbit

 Almost all the satellites that are in a polar orbit are at lower altitudes.
 Plus, they are often used for applications such as monitoring crops, forests and even global security.

 A polar orbit travels north-south over the poles and takes approximately an hour and a half for a full rotation.
 As the satellite is in orbit, the Earth is rotating beneath it.
-As a result, a satellite can observe the entire Earth’s surface (off-nadir) in the time span of 24 hours.
+As a result, a satellite can observe the entire Earth’s surface (off-nadir) in a time span of 24 hours.

 Higher altitude satellites orbit more slowly because the circumference of the circular orbit is larger.
-In addition, the pull of gravity is weaker at higher altitudes.
+Also, the pull of gravity is weaker at higher altitudes.

 When a satellite has a sun-synchronous orbit, it means that it has a constant sun illumination through inclination and altitude.
 For sun-synchronous orbits, it passes over any given point on Earth’s surface at the same local solar time.